Easton Workers’ Compensation and Third Party Claims

 • Construction site accidents.
 If a subcontractor’s negligence or unsafe conditions lead to an employee’s injury.

-• Premises .
-If a accident or other hazardous conditions on someone else’s property cause a work-related injury.
+• Premises liability.
+If a slip and fall accident or other hazardous conditions on someone else’s property cause a work-related injury.

 What Does PA Workers’ Compensation Benefits Cover?